smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

 2. If validation was requested but no pre-calculated checksum was given, we'd create a callback similar to the one above
 3. Then, we'd create a new checksum callback and:
    - (if streaming) we'd set the checksum callback on the request body object
-   - (if non-streaming) we'd immediately read the body and call `ReadCallback::update` manually.
-Once all data was read, we'd get the checksum by calling `finally` and insert that data as a request header.
+   - (if non-streaming) we'd immediately read the body and call `BodyCallback::update` manually.
+Once all data was read, we'd get the checksum by calling `trailers` and insert that data as a request header.

 [ByteStream impls]: https://github.com/awslabs/smithy-rs/blob/f76bc159bf16510a0873f5fba691cb05816f4192/rust-runtime/aws-smithy-http/src/byte_stream.rs#L205
 [SdkBody impls]: https://github.com/awslabs/smithy-rs/blob/f76bc159bf16510a0873f5fba691cb05816f4192/rust-runtime/aws-smithy-http/src/body.rs#L71